josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 Faced with the decision to start all over and do things a better way, or just press the button one more time to apply another layer of patch code you never read and don't understand, while staring down an ever-increasing backlog, all the inertia is pushing you further down the same path that got you here.

+Worse: there's now a pressure to _keep the agent busy_.
+It feels like you're wasting time if you don't.
+So the priority shifts from building the right thing, the right way, to simply burning all the tokens you can.

-Worse still: the less you actually take the time to read what the LLM is producing, the more you'll be tempted to trust it unquestioningly—and the less you'll be able to detect when it's doing something wrong.
+Compounding all of this: the less you actually take the time to read what the LLM is producing, the more you'll be tempted to trust it unquestioningly—and the less you'll be able to detect when it's doing something wrong.

 <CalloutPlusQuote>